cockroachdb/docs/create-and-manage-users.md

 ## Flags

-The `user` command and subcommands support the following flags, as well as [logging flags](cockroach-commands.html#logging-flags).
+The `user` command and subcommands support the following flags:

 Flag | Description
 -----|------------